AcolyteOfTheWay/End-to-End-Document-RAG-/README.md

 * Accepts PDFs (and potentially other document formats) as input.
 * Document parsing / text extraction.
 * Splitting documents into “chunks” / passages to facilitate retrieval.
-* Embedding generation for document chunks with a vector embedding model.
+* Embedding generation for document chunks with a HuggingFaceEmbedding vector embedding model.
-* Vector store / similarity search over chunk embeddings.
+* Vector store / similarity search over chunk embeddings with FAISS.
-* Generative model for producing answers from retrieved contexts.
+* LLM for producing answers from retrieved contexts.
 * A user-facing interface (Streamlit) to input queries and see responses.
-* Logging / configuration to allow easy adjustment of model, chunk size, etc.
+* Configuration to allow easy adjustment of model, chunk size, etc.

 ---